U.S. Foreign Policy

 Iraq War Exposes Divisions in Atlantic Partnership

 In the 1990s, NATO members joined the United States in its military campaign in the former Yugoslavia.
 And after the September 11, 2001, terrorist attacks, NATO joined the United States in the war in Afghanistan—the only time the collective defense pledge of the North Atlantic Treaty, known as Article 5, has been invoked.
 But when the United States invaded Iraq in 2003 on the grounds that Iraqi President Saddam Hussein possessed weapons of mass destruction, the move divided the Atlantic alliance.
-Some countries such as Poland and the UK and sent troops to help with the occupation of Iraq.
+Some countries such as Poland and the United Kingdom sent troops to help with the occupation of Iraq.
 Meanwhile, France and Germany led a political coalition that opposed the intervention, with France threatening to veto the United States’ efforts at the United Nations.
 The European public overwhelmingly opposed the war; just 7 percent of French and 10 percent of British people supported joining the United States without UN approval.

 Tense Alliance Between Turkey and United States